tims-aptcore/sapient/asm_client/README.md

 ### Pre-requisites
-Linux - Scons is required to use the included build files Windows - Visual Studio is required to open the included solution
+Linux - Scons is required to use the included build files Windows - Visual Studio is required to open the included solution Protobuf - The .proto files are included, but not the protobuf compiler or library

 ### Building
 #### Linux